The Quantization Model of Neural Scaling: Proof of concept: a toy dataset

 \section{Proof of concept: a toy dataset}

-In this section, we will describe a toy dataset transparently consisting of distinct subtasks which are power law distributed in frequency.
+In this section, we will describe a toy dataset consisting of distinct subtasks which are power law distributed in frequency.
 We observe power law neural scaling in data and parameters on this task, and find that the mechanism of neural scaling coincides with our theory from~\Cref{sec:THEORY}.
-It is therefore possible for power law neural scaling to arise from the Quantization Model.
-We leave a study of whether natural datasets (e.g. natural language) possess such structure to~\Cref{sec:llms}.
+It is therefore possible for scaling laws to arise from the Quantization Model for data with the right structure.
+We leave a study of whether natural datasets (e.g. natural modeling) possess such structure to~\Cref{sec:llms}.